-In literal list negotiation, the originator sends a list of options (literal constants which may include "None") for each key in its order of preference.
+In list negotiation, the originator sends a list of values (which may include "None") in its order of preference.

-The responding party answers with the first value that it supports and is allowed to use for the specific originator selected from the originator list.
+The responding party MUST respond with the same key and the first value that it supports (and is allowed to use for the specific originator) selected from the originator list.